Edmonds College Logo

 SHS 145: Intro to Disabling Conditions

 Reviews major disabling conditions.
-Explores how disabilities affect psycho social development.
+Explores how disabilities affect psychosocial development.
 Discusses functional limitations and appropriate community resources.
 Basic medical terminology is reviewed.

 Course Level Objectives